 - People with sleep apnea often wake up gasping in the night.
 They may thrash around in bed or get up and wander around in a confused state.

-- Sleep apnea can result in daytime sleepiness, high blood pressure, heart rhythm problems, cor pulmonale, and sudden death.
-Cor pulmonale refers to an abnormally enlarged heart caused by lung disease.
+- Sleep apnea can result in daytime sleepiness, high blood pressure, heart rhythm problems, increased risk for heart disease and stroke, an increased risk for motor vehicle accident.